fishinfo/FiSh/README.md

 MIT

 #### Note
-a Python version of this work is also available on the following:
+A Python version of this work is also available on the following:

 [https://pypi.org/project/FiShPy/](https://pypi.org/project/FiShPy/)